-These Italian zucchini fritters are sure to become a favorite appetizer!
+These Italian zucchini fritters are sure to become one of your favorite appetizers!
 The fritter batter has only a few simple ingredients and is packed with flavor.
-They fry up in minutes and are best served right away, though they can be kept warm in a low temperature oven if need be.
+The fritters (they are almost like mini zucchini pancakes) fry up in minutes and are best served right away, though they can be kept warm in a low temperature oven if need be.

-Zucchini are the best!
+Zucchini is the best!
 Plentiful in the summer, especially if you grow your own, but easy to find in the supermarket all year round.

 - Start by grating 3 medium sized zucchini with the coarse setting of a cheese grater.
 Chop a 1/4 cup of fresh parsley.